 It usually affects middle-age females.

 Most patients present with a painful neck along with symptoms and signs of thyrotoxicosis including tachycardia, hot flushes, heat intolerance and palpitations.
-Subsequently, a short period of hypothyroidism ensues, followed, in the majority of cases, by a return of thyroid function tests back to normal.
+Subsequently, a short period of hypothyroidism ensues, followed, in the majority of cases, by a return of a euthyroid state.

 The most commonly described sonographic appearance is poorly defined regions of decreased echogenicity with decreased vascularity in the affected areas 1.
 These can be bilateral or unilateral.
 The thyroid gland size is mostly normal but can occasionally be enlarged or smaller in size 2.

 Low uptake thyroid scan in patients with hyperthyroidism is almost diagnostic, in appropriate clinical setting and ultrasound findings.
 Correct diagnosis is important as treatment with radioiodine is contraindicated in these patients - it is a self-limiting disease.

 Treatment and prognosis